 The focus of technology use at Pope John XXIII Central Catholic High School is to provide tools and resources to the 21st Century Learner.
 Excellence in education requires that technology be seamlessly integrated throughout the educational program.
 Increasing access to technology is essential for that future, and one of the learning tools of these twenty-first century students is the use of devices such as iPads and Chromebooks.
 The use of these devices is a way to empower students to maximize their full potential and to prepare them for college and the workplace.
+Students attending Pope John will be issued both an iPad and a Chromebook along with their chargers and carrying

 Students attending Pope John will be issued both an iPad and a Chromebook along with their chargers and carrying cases at the beginning of the school year.
 Parents and students are expected to read the Networked Information Resources Policy found in the Parent/Student Handbook, carry out the responsibilities as outlined in the technology policy and sign the school's Computer Loan Agreement.

-The Pope John XXIII Central Catholic High School 2016-2017 Parent/Student Handbook lists consequences for failure to comply with the policies outlines within it.
+The Pope John XXIII Central Catholic High School 2019-2020 Parent/Student Handbook lists consequences for failure to comply with the policies outlines within it.